NipperSeb/WhoIAm/README.md

 # WhoIAm

 Hello!
 This is my first job.
 I make it with Boilerplate.
-It's far to be a good job but throught it, I used SASS, Bootstrap, Javascript.
+It's far to be the best job but throught it, I used SASS, Bootstrap, Javascript.
 I copy paste php to send the Email.
 My purpose is to enhance this one gradually.
 First, I would like to use nodemailer for the Email and then learn Vue.js.